-The Company's Capital Adequacy Ratio of 156% was below the required amount of 200%, which represents non-compliance with the Insurance (Capital Adequacy and Prudential Requirements) Regulations, 2020 ("the Regulations").
-The capital deficit of 44% is equivalent to Shs 3.26 billion.
+The Companies' Capital Adequacy Ratios of 66% and 197% were below the required amount of 200%, which represents non-compliance with the Insurance (Capital Adequacy and Prudential Requirements) Regulations, 2020 ("the Regulations").
+The capital deficits of 134% and 3% are equivalent to Ushs 6 billion and Ushs 182 million respectively.

-The Insurance Regulatory Authority could revoke the General business' licence for non-compliance with the Regulations.
-That said, the General business' directors have engaged with the Insurance Regulatory Authority to explore ways of how the required Capital Adequacy Ratio can be achieved.
-The directors also represent that the parent entities (CIC Africa (Uganda) Limited and CIC Insurance Group Plc) will continue providing CIC General Insurance (Uganda) Limited with financial support in the foreseeable future to enable the Company to meet its Capital Adequacy Ratio requirements.
+The Insurance Regulatory Authority could revoke the Companies' licences for non-compliance with the Regulations.
+That said, the directors have engaged with the Insurance Regulatory Authority to explore ways of how the required Capital Adequacy Ratio can be achieved.
+The directors also represent that the parent entities (CIC Africa (Uganda) Limited and CIC Insurance Group Plc) will continue providing the Companies with financial support in the foreseeable future to enable them to meet their Capital Adequacy Ratio requirements.